JamesWattersIV/ExchangeCurrency/README.md

 # About
 Exchange FX is a currency exchange project that was created as a task to incorporate different development technologies into a Web Application.
 At this current stage, all currency trades are hypothetical with no user balances tracked.
 Future updates will focus on managing currency balances in a users account.
 Any user that signs up automatically has two trades loaded into their trade history as an example of the functionality of the application.

+### Test Login
+* uctdev@uct.ac.za
+* 123456

+Alternatively signup with an email and password.
+Two default trades are loaded into your account to demonstrate functionality.

 # API

 ### Exchange Rates